microchip-pic-avr-examples/dspic33ck-curiosity-spi-eeprom-demo/README.md

 - Build and program the device.

 ## Operation

-- The demo code has two states - strings write/read and number write/read.
-- In the first state, the demo code write a string (declared in transmit buffer) into the EEPROM and reads it back from the EEPROM in the receive buffer, compares both the transmit and receive buffer, and prints the EEPROM write/read status in the serial terminal.
+- The demo code writes a string (declared in transmit buffer) into the EEPROM and reads it back from the EEPROM in the receive buffer, compares both the transmit and receive buffer, and prints the EEPROM write/read status in the serial terminal.
-- In second state demo code writes number starting from 0 to 127(Max page size) into EEPROM and reads it back from EEPROM, compares transmitted and received numbers and prints the EEPROM write/read status in serial terminal.
   ![Serial Terminal Output](images/write_successful.PNG)

 ## MCC settings for reference